FAQ for Teaching Writing at URI

 What about students who want in or who don’t show up?

 Students who want into your class need to watch e-Campus for openings, where they can register for your class through September 10th.
 From September 11 – 17, students can register for your class only with a Permission Number from you.
-You will find instructions on assigning Permission Numbers under the administrative section of Instructor Resources.
+You will find instructions on assigning Permission Numbers on Sakai’s Teaching Writing at URI site.
 If a student comes to the first class and wants to add, you can give him or her a PN if you wish.

 Sometimes students will stop coming but not drop the course.
 If students do not attend the first two classes or otherwise remain on your roster, you can drop them by emailing Keri Jordan in Enrollment Services at email@example.com.
 She will need 1) your course and section number; 2) the students’ names; and their URI ID numbers (see your e-Campus roster).

 What if I have an emergency and cannot meet my class?

 Please notify your students as soon as possible via your Sakai site, and please let someone know in the main office at 874-5932.
 If you cannot notify your students electronically (maybe you are stuck in traffic), call the main office, and someone will try to make arrangements to put a notice on your classroom door.

 If you know in advance that you will not be able to meet a class, it’s your responsibility to arrange for a class activity/assignment on your Sakai site, or to have a colleague cover the class for you.

 All final portfolios will be submitted electronically on Sakai–and are due one week after the *university’s* last day of classes–a uniform date for every section.
 For Spring 2013, the last day of classes is Tuesday, April 30, so final portfolios are due electronically by noon on Monday, December 16th.